Salvador, Brazil: A complete travel guide with the top things to do

 Many Bahian women, capoeiristas, and musicians make their living from donations and sales of handicrafts and services to tourists.
 Some start the approach by offering a photo, bracelet, or even a painting of Timbalada as a gift, but in the end, they will ask for a financial contribution.

-If you don’t want to, just thank them at the beginning of the conversation and say you’re not interested.
-Otherwise, a R$5 tip is an ok amount to admire a song or take a picture.
-To make your life easier, already separate the change before going to Pelourinho or the Igreja do Bonfim.
+If you’re not interested, thank them at the start of the conversation and politely decline.
+Otherwise, a R$5 tip is an acceptable amount to admire a song or take a picture.
+To make things easier, have small change ready before going to Pelourinho or the Igreja do Bonfim.

 Also, xenophobic jokes are not welcome!
 Not here, not anywhere else!